raphamorim/rio/docs/docs/install/build-from-source.md

 Then install the Rust compiler with <span class="keyword">rustup</span> ([rustup.rs](https://rustup.rs/)).

-After install, make sure you have the right Rust compiler installed by running:
+After installation of Rust, ensure you have the correct Rust compiler installed by running:

 ```bash
 rustup override set stable